Wetsao/LBAW/docs/EBD.md

 --- | --- |
 today | TIMESTAMP DEFAULT CURRENT_DATE
 task_status | ENUM('CREATED','IN PROGRESS','COMPLETE')
+notification_type | ENUM('project_notification','invitation_notification','task_notification','comment_notification')

 ### 3. Schema validation

+To validate the Relational Schema obtained from the Conceptual Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.
+Should it be necessary, in case the scheme is not in the Boyce–Codd Normal Form (BCNF), the relational schema is refined using normalization.

 ## A6: Indexes, triggers, transactions and database population